antUnity/uActionSystems/README.md

 * **CompositeRule**: Combines rules using **AND** / **OR** logic.
 * **GroupRule**: A registry of rules where success is returned if *all* rules in the group pass.

-These rules can be created as scriptable objects (`RuleAssets`) or serialized within another scriptable object.
+These rules can be created as scriptable objects (`Rules`) or serialized within another scriptable object.

 ---